nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 ````
 #### Steps

-- Divided the questions into 2 sections and made few assumptions
+- Divided the questions into 2 sections and made a few assumptions
-  * As the first part of the question states that, a customer earns 2x points on all items, not just sushi, in the first week after becoming a member (including the join date).
+  * As the first part of the question states, a customer earns 2x points on all items, not just sushi, in the first week after becoming a member (including the join date).
 Hence, the valid date for earning the 2x points is 6 days.
-In order to set a valid date I used DATE function as DATE(join_date + integer ‘6’).
+To set a valid date I used the DATE function as DATE(join_date + integer ‘6’).
-  * The second part of the question asks how many points customer A and B have at the end of January.
-My approach to the question was by setting last date of the month and I used (date_trunc….. + interval ‘1 month – 1 day’ ):: date function.
+  * The second part of the question asks how many points customers A and B have at the end of January.
+My approach to the question was by setting the last date of the month and I used (date_trunc….. + interval ‘1 month – 1 day’ ):: date function.
   * **Assumptions**:
     - The points are earned only after the customer joins the loyalty program.
-    - The customer earns 2x 10 points for each $1 spent on all the items in the menu between join date to valid date.
+    - The customer earns 2x 10 points for each $1 spent on all the items in the menu between the join date and the valid date.
     - After the valid date, the customer then earns 2x 10 points for each $1 spent for sushi and 1x 10 points for the rest.
  - Created CTE and used DATE and date_trunc to create columns called valid date and last date.
  - Added conditions in my query by using CASE WHEN function to calculate the loyalty points after the customer becomes a member.
 I used the WHERE clause to filter orders that were after January.
  - Used subquery and aggregate function like SUM to calculate the total points earned and ALIAS as loyalty points.
- - Used GROUP BY function to sort loyalty points based on customer id and ORDER BY function to keep the loyalty points in descending order.
+ - Used the GROUP BY function to sort loyalty points based on customer ID and the ORDER BY function to keep the loyalty points in descending order.

 #### Answer